 You can view the accounts you have access to along with the related user roles in the Manage access page, which is accessible in the menu next to the gear icon .

 Although you can access multiple customers with a single user name, you will need to switch from customer to customer to view the accounts that are linked to different customers.
 Customers and their related accounts remain distinct.

-If you have access to several customer and accounts, you'll have the ability to choose a customer to view when you sign in to Bing Ads.
+If you have access to several customer and accounts, you'll have the ability to choose a customer to view when you sign in to Microsoft Advertising.
 However, you may want to set a specific customer as the default so that you can see that customer and their accounts right away when you sign in.

 You can specify the types of alerts that you get on behalf of another customer.
 Take note that you can only edit notification settings one customer at a time.